 All the history books relate that Chamberlain, together with Edouard Daladier of France and Benito Mussolini of Italy, gave away that part of Czeckoslovakia known as the "Sudetenland" - the part in its West where most people were ethnically German.
 At the Munich conference, that country was not represented; its leaders were merely informed of the decision.

 Hitler signed a contract, to the effect that if the Sudetenland were granted to Germany, he would pursue no further territorial ambitions in Europe.
 So Chamberlain and the others were cock-a-hoop; war over Czeckoslovakia was avoided, and peace was assured "in our time."
 He landed back in London to universal applause and relief.
 Later historians admired his triumph with rather less enthusiasm.

 What nobody seems to have asked is, what were the visitors to Munich in any case doing? - what business was it of theirs, what the German government did?
 A possible answer is that there had in 1919 been a treaty signed, some of whose provisions the German government appeared to be breaking; but that is hardly true, because the treaty was a diktat, not an agreement among equals.
 A more accurate answer is that Germans seemed poised once again to become the dominant power on the Continent, and the French and British governments didn't like that.
 Prestige was at stake.

-Putzi Hanfstaengel, Hitler's Press Secretary, walked down the steps of the Munich conference building right behind the Leader and Himmler as they left it, and overheard the latter ask "But what about that written undertaking?" along with the former's reply "Forget it, it means nothing."
+Reinhard Spitzy, the foreign minister's secretary, walked down the steps of the Munich conference building right behind the Leader and Ribbentrop as they left it, and overheard the latter ask "But what about that written undertaking?" along with the former's reply "Forget it, it means nothing."

 That conversation occurred even before Chamberlain landed back in London.